degraafm76/mdg-ledclock/README.md

 ![MDG Ledclock](https://github.com/degraafm76/mdg-ledclock/blob/main/media/ledclock2.jpg)
 ![MDG Ledclock](https://github.com/degraafm76/mdg-ledclock/blob/main/media/ledclock3.jpg)

 An ESP8266 based LED clock which can be controlled by HTTP and MQTT.
+The Hardware is also comapatible with the WLED project > https://kno.wled.ge/
 Tested with Home Assistant but other domotica systems with MQTT support should work fine.

 # Ok cool, I want one!